junioorpl/teste-react-native/README.md

 - First steps after cloning the repository:
 - Run `yarn` to download dependencies
-- Go to iOS folter through `cd/ios`
+- Go to iOS folder through `cd/ios`
 - Run `pod install` or `pod install --repo-update` to donwload CocoaPods dependencies

 After those steps you are good to go!